cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 where a XOF is needed in the VDAFs described in this document, there are some cases where a more efficient instantiation based on fixed-key AES is possible.
 For now, this is limited to the XOF used inside the Idpf {{idpf}}
-implementation in Poplar1 {{idpf-poplar}}.
+implementation in Poplar1 {{idpf-bbcggi21}}.
 It is NOT RECOMMENDED to use this XOF anywhere else.
 The length of the domain separation string `dst` passed to XofFixedKeyAes128 MUST NOT exceed 255 bytes.
 See Security Considerations
 {{security}} for a more detailed discussion.